About the gas shut down

 If you select an Australian made hot water product, you may be eligible for a hot water rebate of up to $1,400 – reducing your upfront costs while supporting local jobs.
 See the list of eligible locally made products.

-How to find a retailer in your area
+Find a Solar Homes retailer in your area

 Impacted households and businesses can access significant discounts on energy-efficient appliances through the VEU program.
 This includes discounts for: